robertmaxrees/robertmaxrees.github.io/_posts/2015-01-17-write-cleaner-javascript.md

 console.log(getAnArrayValue('prop2', myData, 1));
 {% endhighlight %}

-This is a little more verbose, but if we had multiple similar objects we wanted an array from we'd have a generic function to work with.
+This is a little more verbose and may be entirely unnecessary in some cases, but if we're in a situation where we're working with many objects in a similar way this could be very useful and ultimately save us some time.

 ## Favor functional abstraction over other forms of abstraction